jyothiRamilla/TweetSentimentExtraction/README.md

 # TweetSentimentExtraction
 This project is about defining the quality of a statement(tweet)

-To run the code:
-I have used streamlit in order to provide good user interface.

-(Install all the dependencies before from requirements.txt file by using the folowing command)

-pip -r requirements.txt

-Run this command in your cmd:

-streamlit run app.py

 Problem Statement:

 Imagine there is a file full of Twitter tweets by various users and you are provided a set of words that indicates racial slurs.
 Can you write a program which can indicate the degree of profanity for each sentence in the file?